(Update 7/3/22: Swagbucks changed their reward offering from Visa gift cards to Mastercard gift cards. All discounts remain the same.)

 The basic ways to redeem Swagbucks are:

 Each method typically gets you one penny per Swag point.
 For most people, the Paypal option is best since that’s straight cash.
-However, as per the terms, this option is only available if you have a verified Paypal account, and it has the same email address as Swagbucks has from you.
-[You can switch your Swagbucks email to match Paypal or vice-versa.]
+However, as per the terms, this option is only available if you have a verified Paypal account.
+The Paypal email might also have to match the Swagbucks email.
 If Paypal isn’t an option, use instead the Visa gift card option or merchant gift card option.

 There are three ways to cash out for gift cards at a rate better than one cent per point.

-- Once a month you can redeem 2200 points for any $25 gift card.
+- Once a month you can redeem 2200 points for any $25 gift card, including Visa gift card and Amazon gift card and many more.
 This deal resets with each calendar month, and gets you an extra 11% value from Swagbucks.
 Using this method, you can cash out $264 per year at the this bonus redemption value (2200 x 12).

 - Aside from the once-per-month value redemption, Swagbucks also regularly has some odd brands on a bit of a sale.
 Check out the dedicated On Sale tab to find out what the current offerings are.
 Typically, they are small discounts for smaller merchants, and probably not worth it.
 The most interesting one is the Visa prepaid options which is very often (always?) on sale.
 The discount is slight though – 1% usually – and most people would probably prefer a straight Paypal payment.